Asamaha/My-Portfolio/README.md

-# MY PORTFOLIO
+# ADAM SAMAHA - SOFTWARE ENGINEER
-ADAM SAMAHA
+My personal portfolio.
+Features a JavaScript,Jquery and bootstrap .
+Also includes a GruntJS based approach for automated building, testing and deployment.